Differentially Private LQ Control: Introduction

+Linear-quadratic (LQ) control is the underlying framework for many existing multi-agent control applications.
+One example is smart power systems where power forecast, generation, and distribution require access to time series usage data measured by smart meters.
+In particular, LQ control for load frequency control has been used in power systems~\cite{sargolzaei2016, jiang2012}, with the objective of restoring balance between power consumption and generation.
+In addition, the work in~\cite{SOUDBAKHSH2017,soudbakhsh2014,singh2016,katewa2019differential} incorporates an LQ control scheme for stability and performance of wide-area power control systems using standard phasor measurement units.
+Other applications of LQ control include motion planning \cite{chen2019autonomous} and security of cyber physical systems \cite{zhang2018denial}.
+Existing work investigates convergence and performance under various constraints; however, despite the sensitive nature of the data involved, privacy is generally absent in their treatment.

 In this paper, we use differential privacy to develop a private multi-agent LQ control framework.
 Adding privacy noise makes this problem equivalent to a linear quadratic Gaussian (LQG) problem, and the optimal controller will be linear in the expected value of agents' states.
-Computing this expected value is a centralized operation, and we therefore augment the network with a cloud computer \cite{HaleOptimization2014}.
-In contrast to some existing approaches, the cloud is \emph{not} a trusted third party and does not receive sensitive information from any agent \cite{hale17}.
-The cloud instead gathers information from the agents, estimates their current states, and generates optimal control inputs.
-These inputs are transmitted back to the agents, which apply them in their local state updates, and then this process of exchanging information and updating states repeats.
+Computing this expected value is a centralized operation, and we therefore augment the network with a cloud computer~\cite{HaleOptimization2014}.
+In contrast to some existing approaches, the cloud is \emph{not} a trusted third party and does not receive sensitive information from any agent~\cite{hale17}.
+The cloud instead gathers private information from the agents, estimates their states, and generates optimal inputs.
+These inputs are transmitted back to the agents, which apply them in their local state updates, and then this process repeats.

-Although there exists a large body of privacy research, privacy parameter interpretation and selection both largely remain the domain of subject matter experts.
-Efforts in \cite{hsu2014} have produced methods for calibrating privacy for databases, and in this paper we give control-theoretic guidelines for doing the same.
-In particular, we measure information shared by bounding filter error as a function of privacy parameters.
-Cost is also bounded in terms of privacy parameters.
-Then guidelines for privacy calibration are provided to trade off information shared and performance, which enables privacy calibration without requiring in-depth knowledge of differential privacy.
-Moreover, we investigate the effects of adding privacy noise on the total cost incurred by the network, and we further quantify the relationship between cost, level of performance, and level of privacy in a comprehensive manner.
+\textit{Contributions:} Although there exists a large body of privacy research, privacy parameter interpretation and selection both largely remain the domain of subject matter experts.
+Moreover, since offering privacy guarantees for a control system generally involves sacrificing some level of performance, it is critical to quantify the effects of privacy to rigorously evaluate tradeoffs.
+Our contributions are therefore the following: \begin{enumerate}[labelindent=0em,labelsep=0.2cm,leftmargin=*]